 Eco friendly insulation

-Insulating your walls with thick material saves a whole lot of energy, so it was important to us in this design.
+Insulating your walls with a high R value saves a whole lot of energy, so it was important to us in this design.

-Most of the house is insulated with R-35.
-The lowest level is insulated with a concrete slab and R-20.
+Most of the house is insulated with R-35 and the basementt level is insulated with a concrete slab with an R-20 rating.
 We even used renewable vegetable-based foam insulation.

 The thermal wrap of structural framing is done with exterior polyisocyanurate (PIC), foil faced insulation panels (zero hydrochloroflourocarbons HCFCs), which eliminates 95% of thermal bridging.

 Multi-faceted air-tightness measures were implemented to create controlled indoor environment.
 Things like taping and caulking of PIC joints, and spun bounded polyolefin air barrier.

 Sourcing green building materials